• Skip to primary navigation

 Store leftovers in an airtight container in the refrigerator for up to 3 days.

-The pasta is best reheated in a nonstick pan along with a few splashes of vegetable broth over medium-high heat until the broth is absorbed and pasta is warmed throughout.
+The cheesy pasta is best reheated in a nonstick pan along with a few splashes of vegetable broth over medium-high heat until the broth is absorbed and pasta is warmed throughout.

 close-up front view of pasta on white serving dish garnished with pepper and pumpkin seed Parmesan